Testosterone undecanoate: History

 In the late 1970s, testosterone undecanoate was introduced for oral use in Europe, although intramuscular testosterone undecanoate had already been in use in China for several years.
 Intramuscular testosterone undecanoate was not introduced in Europe and the United States until much later, in the early to mid 2000s and 2014, respectively.
-Testosterone undecanoate was approved in the United States after three previous rejections due to safety concerns.
+Testosterone undecanoate was approved in the United States only in 2014 after three previous rejections due to safety concerns.

 Society and culture

 Generic names

 Testosterone undecanoate is the generic name of the drug and its USAN and BAN.
 It is also referred to as testosterone undecylate.

 Brand names

-Testosterone undecanoate is or has been marketed under a variety of brand names, including Andriol, Androxon, Aveed, Cernos Depot, Jatenzo, Nebido, Nebido-R, Panteston, Reandron 1000, Restandol, Sustanon 250, Undecanoate 250, and Undestor.
+Testosterone undecanoate is or has been marketed under a variety of brand names, including Andriol, Androxon, Aveed, Cernos Depot, Jatenzo, Kyzatrex, Nebido, Nebido-R, Panteston, Reandron 1000, Restandol, Sustanon 250, Undecanoate 250, and Undestor.

 Availability

-Intramuscular testosterone undecanoate is available in the United States, Europe, and elsewhere in the world.
-It is approved in over 100 countries worldwide.
-Oral testosterone undecanoate is available in Europe, Mexico, Asia, and in the United States.
-Intramuscular testosterone undecanoate is marketed most commonly as Nebido in Europe and as Aveed in the United States while oral testosterone undecanoate is marketed most commonly as Andriol.
+Oral testosterone undecanoate is available in Europe, Mexico, Asia, and the United States.

+Intramuscular testosterone undecanoate has been approved worldwide, including the European Union, Russia, and the United States.
+Intramuscular testosterone undecanoate is marketed as Nebido in Europe and as Aveed in the United States while oral testosterone undecanoate is marketed as Andriol.